Is there a theme for the entries?

 What if we miss the deadline due to unforeseen circumstances?

-Unfortunately, to be fair in the judging process all entries must be received by February 10th,2012.
+Unfortunately, to be fair in the judging process all entries must be received by the deadline.
 Entries submitted after the deadline will not be considered.

 Can I submit writing that has been previously published?